National and state-level datasets of United States forensic DNA databases 2001-2025: Methods

 \subsection{State DNA Database Counts and Policy Compilation}

 Targeted web searches were performed to find available information on state-level DNA databases.
 Data sources were identified and reviewed using official state government websites and annual reports.
 Searches were conducted by entering terms such as ``SDIS,'' ``CODIS,'' ``Forensics'', or ``DNA'' into state website search bars, or by using general browser queries such as ``[state name] AND DNA Database,'' ``[state name] AND annual review,'' or ``[state name] Police AND DNA Database.''
 Available information from state government webpages were codified to summarize the number of arrestees, offenders, forensic profiles, collection statutes and familial search practices per state.
 The most recent publicly available state-sourced database reports span from 2013 to 2025, depending on the state.
 Only 29 of the 50 states reported raw arrestee DNA totals.
+This represents the best available recent snapshot of state-level DNA database statistics.
 Policies regarding arrestee DNA collection were coded as binary variables (yes/no) when the statutory language was explicit (Figure 3A).
 Familial search policies were coded as "permitted" or "prohibited" when definitively stated or as ``unspecified'' when the statutes were silent or ambiguous on these particular provisions(Figure 3B).